craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Kailkeep/Chapter Two - Level One; Hook.md

 ![[KKHell - 1_Hook.png]]
 #### What Dwells Here?
 ##### Injured or Retired Loyalists
 Groups of Goblin, Guand, and other Loyalists work this level of the Hells for the Kobolds of Inner Kailkeep.
-Most of the intelligent life here has some minor physical disability – anyone who could fight well would still be entertaining in the Hells.
+Most of the intelligent life here has some minor physical disability (see your favorite Injury Table, take two or three) – anyone who could fight well would still be entertaining in the Hells.
 It is the security of these lower levels that is the purpose of these weaker loyalists.

 ##### Unusual Rats
 Unusually Large Rats are bred by the Loyalists who work this Level.
 Some of these Large Rats have gotten loose, and begun to move about the Lower Floors.